CDRT/mk_docs/docs/guides/ldmm/ldmm_top.md

 ```Get-LnvBiosVersion -Format 'decimal'```
 ```Get-LnvBiosVersion```

+!!! info ""
-?>This function handles the different methods used to express the BIOS version between ThinkPad and ThinkCentre/ThinkStation.
+   This function handles the different methods used to express the BIOS version between ThinkPad and ThinkCentre/ThinkStation.
 Desktop BIOS will show build number in hex and the 'decimal' format will convert to a standard version string format.

+!!! info ""
-?>If no Format is specified, the function will return the full string of the SMBIOSBIOSVersion value.
+   If no Format is specified, the function will return the full string of the SMBIOSBIOSVersion value.

 ### Get-LnvCVE